-Typically, gap-tunable undulators are planned to be used in X-ray FEL facilities.
-If maximal undulator parameter Kis sufficiently large, the concept of harmonic lasing selfseeded FEL can be applied in such undulators (see Fig. 1).
+Harmonic lasing self-seeding can be easily implemented at an X-ray FEL with variable-gap undulator (see Fig. 1).
 An undulator is divided into two parts by setting two different undulator parameters such that the first part is tuned to a sub-harmonic of the second part (and the second part is tuned to a wavelength of interest).
 Harmonic lasing occurs in the exponential gain regime in the first part of the undulator, also the fundamental in the first part stays well below saturation.
 In the second part of the undulator the fundamental mode is resonant to the wavelength, previously amplified as the harmonic.
 The amplification process proceeds in the fundamental mode up to saturation.
 In this case the bandwidth is defined by the harmonic lasing (i.e. it is reduced by a significant factor depending on harmonic number) but the saturation power is still as high as in the reference case of lasing at the fundamental in the whole undulator, i.e. the spectral brightness increases.

-Harmonic lasing in single-pass high-gain FELs [10, 13- 15] is the radiative instability at an odd harmonic of the planar undulator developing independently from lasing at the fundamental wavelength.
-Contrary to nonlinear harmonic generation (which is driven by the fundamental in the vicinity of saturation), harmonic lasing can provide much more intense, stable, and narrow-band FEL beam.
-In our recent study [10] we came to the conclusion that the harmonic lasing in X-ray FELs is much more robust than usually thought, and can be widely used at the present level of accelerator and FEL technology.
+Harmonic lasing in single-pass high-gain FELs [14, 17- 19] is the radiative instability at an odd harmonic of the planar undulator developing independently from lasing at the fundamental wavelength.
+Contrary to nonlinear harmonic generation (which is driven by the fundamental in the vicinity of saturation), harmonic lasing can provide much more intense, stable, and narrow-band radiation.
+In our recent study [14] we came to the conclusion that the harmonic lasing in X-ray FELs is much more robust than usually thought, and can be widely used at the present level of accelerator and FEL technology.
 We found that for typical parameters of X-ray FEL facilities the gain lengths of several odd harmonics can be comparable to that of the retuned (to the same wavelength) fundamental.
-This finding was the base for the proposed concept (now we call it HLSS FEL) of bandwidth reduction and brilliance improvement [10] that we study numerically in this paper.
+This finding was the base for the proposed concept (now we call it HLSS FEL) of bandwidth reduction and brilliance improvement [14].